technologiestiftung/digital-twin-tile-server/README.md

 ## Gotchas

-When building the tiles with tippicanoe you need to name the layer using the `--layer` flag.
+- When building the tiles with tippicanoe you need to name the layer using the `--layer` flag.
 This is the name that has to be used as `source-layer` value when adding the layer with Mapbox.
+- Never forget CORS headers

+## Todo

+- [ ] Build on CI
+- [ ] Research better ways to serve the tiles then nginx
+- [ ] tbd